maddox/itunes-api/README.md

     npm install
     npm run start

+iTunes API will run on port `8181` by default.
+Use the `PORT` environment variable to use your own port.

 ## Docs

 This is a quick overview of the service.
 Read [app.js](app.js) if you need more